daudprobst/t4g_challenge/README.md

 Will start only the client.\
 If you only run the client without the server, the data will not get fetched properly.

+### `npm run build:client`

+Builds a production version of the client for deployment.

 ### `npm run server`